The Beer-Lambert Law and Spectrophotometric Analysis

 The Beer-Lambert Law

-When applied to chemical analysis to determine the concentration of a chemical species in solution (often referred to as the analyte), this drop in light intensity as the beam passes through the solution is expressed by an empirical law called the Beer-Lambert law.
-In physics, this law is referred to as the Bouguer-Lambert law and describes the much more general case of the attenuation of light of any wavelength passing through any material, not just a pure solution exposed to UV or visible light photons.
+When applied to chemical analysis to determine the concentration of a chemical species in solution (often referred to as the analyte), this drop in light intensity is expressed by an empirical law called the Beer-Lambert law.
+In physics, this law is referred to as the Bouguer-Lambert law and describes the much more general case of the attenuation of light of any wavelength passing through any material, not just a pure solution exposed to UV or visible light.

 But for now, we are concentrating on some chemical examples.
 More detailed information is provided here.)